 You must make a payment towards your course fee at the time you enrol.
 That payment secures your place in the course, and when you make it you’ll be considered officially enrolled in your Sydney TAFE course.

 If your course fee is less than $500 or the duration is shorter than 12 weeks, all fees need to be paid in full at enrolment.

-For VET-FEE HELP eligible courses, the fee for the first unit of study must be paid or you must apply for a VET-FEE HELP loan before the census date.
+For courses which are eligible for a VET Student Loan, the fee for the first unit of study must be paid or you must have been approved for a VET Student Loan before the census date.

 You can pay your course fees, instalments and other related charges by:

 - Cheque or money order payable to ‘TAFE NSW’

 Paying in instalments